 Mean temperature (warming) signals are projected to emerge from background variability before 2040 in canyons of the Antarctic, northwest Atlantic, and South Pacific (FAO, 2019).
 Enhanced stratification and change in the intensity and frequency of downwelling processes under atmospheric forcing (including storms and density-driven cascading events would alter organic matter transported through canyons (Allen and Durrieu de Madron, 2009) (low confidence).
-Changes in the quantity and quality of transferred particulate organic matter, as well as physical disturbance during extreme events cause a complex combination of positive and negative impacts at different depths along the canyon floor (Canals et al. 2006; Pusceddu et al. 2010).
-Canyons and slopes are recognised as hosting many methane seeps and other chemosynthetic habitats (e.g., whale and wood falls) supported by massive transport of terrestrial organic matter (Pruski et al. 2017); their climate vulnerabilities are discussed below.
+Changes in the quantity and quality of transferred particulate organic matter, as well as physical disturbance during extreme events cause a complex combination of positive and negative impacts at different depths along the canyon floor (Canals et al., 2006; Pusceddu et al., 2010).
+Canyons and slopes are recognized as hosting many methane seeps and other chemosynthetic habitats (e.g., whale and wood falls) supported by massive transport of terrestrial organic matter (Pruski et al., 2017); their climate vulnerabilities are discussed below.

-Seamounts have been proposed to serve as refugia for cold water corals facing shoaling aragonite saturation horizons (Tittensor et al. 2011), but could become too warm for deep-water corals in some regions (e.g., projections off Australia) (Thresher et al. 2015) (one study, low confidence).
-Seamounts are major spawning grounds for fishes; reproduction on seamounts may be disrupted by warming (Henry et al. 2016) (one study, low confidence).
-In the north Atlantic, models suggest seamounts are an important source of cold water coral larvae that maintain resilience under shifting NAO conditions (Fox et al. 2016), thus loss of suitable seamount habitat may have far-reaching consequences (Gehlen et al. 2014) (low confidence) (also see Box 5.2).
+Seamounts have been proposed to serve as refugia for cold-water corals facing shoaling aragonite saturation horizons (Tittensor et al., 2011), but could become too warm for deep-water corals in some regions (e.g., projections off Australia) (Thresher et al., 2015) (one study, low confidence).
+Seamounts are major spawning grounds for fishes; reproduction on seamounts may be disrupted by warming (Henry et al., 2016) (one study, low confidence).
+In the North Atlantic, models suggest seamounts are an important source of cold-water coral larvae that maintain resilience under shifting NAO conditions (Fox et al., 2016), thus loss of suitable seamount habitat may have far-reaching consequences (Gehlen et al., 2014b) (low confidence) (also see Box 5.2).

-Table 5.5 | Projected climate changes from the present to 2081-2100 given as mean (min, max) at the deep seafloor for continental slopes, canyons, seamounts and cold water corals mapped from 200-2500 m under RCP8.5 and RCP2.6 Projections are based on three 3D, fully coupled earth system models (ESMs) (as part of CMIP5): the Geophysical Fluid Dynamics Laboratory's ESM 2G (GFDL-ESM-2G); the Institut Pierre Simon Laplace's CM6-MR (IPSL-CM5A-MR); and (iii) the Max Planck Institute's ESM-MR (MPI-ESM-MR).
-Export flux at 100 m was converted to export POC flux at the seafloor (epc) using the Martin curve following the equation: epc = epc100 (depth/export depth)^{-0.858}.
-Projections were made onto the (i) slope from a global ocean basin mask from World Ocean Atlas 2013 V2 (NOAA, 2013), (ii) global distribution of submarine canyons with canyon heads shallower than 1500 m (Harris and Whiteway, 2011); (iii) global distribution of seamounts with summits between 200-2500 m (Kim et al. 2011); and (iv) global occurrence of cold water corals between 200-2500 m (Freiwald et al. 2017).
+Table 5.5: Projected climate changes from the present to 2081-2100 given as mean (min, max) at the deep seafloor for continental slopes, canyons, seamounts and cold-water corals mapped from 200 m to 2500 m under RCP 8.5 and 2.6 Projections are based on three 3-D, fully coupled earth system models (as part of CMIP5): the Geophysical Fluid Dynamics Laboratory's ESM 2G (GFDL-ESM-2G); the Institut Pierre Simon Laplace's CM6-MR (IPSL-CM5A-MR);

+and (iii) the Max Planck Institute's ESM-MR (MPI-ESM-MR).
+Export flux at 100 m was converted to export POC flux at the seafloor (epc) using the Martin curve following the equation: $epc = epc100 \ (depth/export \ depth)^{-0.858}$.
+Projections were made onto the (i) slope from a global ocean basin mask from World Ocean Atlas 2013 V2 (NOAA, 2013), (ii) global distribution of seamounts with summits between 200 and 2 500 m (Kim et al., 2011); (iii) global distribution of submarine canyons with canyon heads shallower than 1,500 m (Harris and Whiteway, 2011); and (iv) global occurrence of cold-water corals between 200 and 2 500 m.